signag/raspi-cam-srv/docs/Settings.md

 It may be necessary on smaller systems (Raspberry Pi Zero W, Raspberry Pi Zero 2 W) to deactivate this option because of memory restrictions.
 If the option is deactivated, the modules are not loaded and histograms will not be displayed, even if all packages are installed.

 The system will automatically detect whether or not the required packages are installed and accessible.
-If this is not the case, this will be indicated:
+If this is not the case, this will be indicated and the checkbox will be disabled:

 ![NoHistograms](img/Settings_noHistogram.jpg)